Healthy Baby, Healthy Mom: Smoking Cessation Interventions for all Stages of Motherhood

 Please email Jennifer Matekuare with your AARC number and your state of residence, to request credit and a certificate.

 This UCSF CME activity was planned and developed to uphold academic standards to ensure balance, independence, objectivity, and scientific rigor; adhere to requirements to protect health information under the Health Insurance Portability and Accountability Act of 1996 (HIPAA); and include a mechanism to inform learners when unapproved or unlabeled uses of therapeutic products or agents are discussed or referenced.

 The following faculty speakers, moderators, and planning committee members have disclosed they have no financial interest/arrangement or affiliation with any commercial companies who have provided products or services relating to their presentation(s) or commercial support for this continuing medical education activity:

-Richard Windsor, MS, PhD, MPH, Elizabeth Marshall, Christine Cheng, Brian Clark, Jennifer Matekuare, Roxana Said, MPH, Catherine Saucedo, and Steven A. Schroeder, MD
+Richard Windsor, MS, PhD, MPH, Elizabeth L. Marshall, Christine Cheng, Brian Clark, Jennifer Matekuare, Roxana Said, MPH, Catherine Saucedo, and Steven A. Schroeder, MD

 Jyothi Marbin, MD – Pfizer IGLC – Grant/Research Support

 If you don't need CMEs, but you would like a certificate of attendance, click here to create and download a certificate.
 The certificate is best viewed in Adobe Acrobat.

 For more information on the CEASE California project, visit the website at: http://www.ceasecalifornia.org/